 Commissioner for Public Employment

-We had a productive meeting with all parties listening and taking time to understand each other’s proposals.
-I advised that I am seeking an enterprise agreement that falls within the Northern Territory Public Sector Bargaining Policy 2021- 2024 with improved conditions of employment and efficiency measures, where indicated.
+We had a productive meeting with all parties listening and taking time to understand each other’s proposals and claims.
+I advised that I am seeking an enterprise agreement that falls within the Northern Territory Public Sector Bargaining Policy 2021- 2024 with improved conditions of employment and some efficiency measures.

-It is my intention to bargain / negotiate issues so I can issue a formal offer to employees no later than 9 August 2021.
+We will continue to work constructively together over the coming months to finalise a new agreement.
+It is my intention to negotiate all issues with the union so I can present a formal offer to employees no later than 1 December 2021.

 It is important you are kept informed on the progress of negotiations as these proposals relate to your employment.